Chygos/Projects/Biology/glioma/machine_learning_results.md

 <img src="imgs/ml_imgs/rf_varimp_grade.png" alt="rf_top_features_cancer_grades" width="900" height="500">

-___Figure 6: Top 20 genes selected by Random forest__
+___Figure 6: Top 20 genes selected by Random forest___

 ### Cancer cell types
-The number of samples for each cancer cell type includes 498 for astrocytoma (AC), 118 for ependymoma (EP), 63 for oligodendrocytoma (OGC) and 15 for mixed glioma (MGC).
-To account for the class imbalance, weights were applied to evaluation metrics.
+The number of samples for each cancer cell type includes 498 for astrocytoma (AC), 118 for ependymoma (EP), 63 for oligodendrocytoma (OGC), and 15 for mixed glioma (MGC).
+Weights were applied to evaluation metrics to account for the class imbalance.

 __Table 3: Model performance evaluation on test data__